agileproducts/product-copilot/docs/research-findings-constraints-risks.md

-# Research Findings: Constraints & Riskd
+# Research Findings: Constraints & Risks

 Let's leave this until we are ready to trade.